-- Cooper is the first Raiders rookie with two games of at least seven receptions. - Cooper is also the first Raiders rookie with five five-reception games. - He is the first NFL wide receiver since at least 1960 with at least four catches in each of his first seven games.
+- Cooper is also the first Raiders rookie with six five-reception games.
+He is on pace to tie the rookie record of 12 five-catch games shared by Terry Glenn (1996) and Anguan Boldin (2003). - He is the first rookie wide receivier since at least 1960 with at least four receptions in each of his first eight games.